 Even though it is a bit more hassle to have and additional bass drum, the cool factor goes through the roof when the audience sees you with two bass drums in your kit.

 Also, as far as the sound goes, having an additional drum gives you much more versatility when playing and bigger and better sound.
 It’s quite logical that it’s not the same when you play one drum with two pedals and when you play two drums.

 The look of a huge drum kit with two bass drums will always give you more swag when on stage.
-It will also allow you to play more versatile sounds and have more options in your music.
-The less attractive side to all that is that you have to carry an additional bass drum with you everywhere.
+Though of course, keep in mind less attractive side of it all, you have to carry an additional bass drum with you everywhere.
 And everything that goes with that in terms of tuning, setting up, etc.

 Especially if you’re playing some harder music styles like metal, you will probably have to use at least the double bass pedal to achieve the speed you need when playing.
 So if you’re looking to buy a double bass drum set, then all of the options above are well worth considering.